slbailey/Retrovue/docs/domain/SchedulePlan.md

 1. **Identify active plans**: For a given channel and date, determine which plans are active based on cron_expression, effective date ranges (start_date, end_date), and is_active status.
 Plans are channel-bound and span repeating or one-time timeframes
 2. **Resolve layering and overrides**: Apply plan layering by priority - if multiple plans match, select the plan with the highest priority.
 More specific plans (e.g., holidays) override generic ones (e.g., weekdays)
 3. **Resolve Zones and Patterns**: For each active plan, identify its Zones (time windows with optional day filters) and their associated Patterns (ordered lists of Program references).
 Zones + Patterns repeat to fill each Zone's active window, snapping to the Channel's Grid boundaries.
 Apply conflict resolution (soft-start-after-current) when Zones open while content is playing
-4. **Generate BroadcastScheduleDay**: Resolve the plan into a concrete [BroadcastScheduleDay](ScheduleDay.md) for the specific channel and date (resolved 3-4 days in advance for EPG and playout purposes).
+4. **Generate ScheduleDay**: Resolve the plan into a concrete [ScheduleDay](ScheduleDay.md) for the specific channel and date. **EPG horizon:** ScheduleDays are resolved 2-3 days in advance for EPG purposes. **Playlog horizon:** PlaylogEvents are continuously extended ~3-4 hours ahead of real time.
 This is the primary expansion point where Programs → concrete episodes and VirtualAssets → real assets
-5. **Generate PlaylogEvents**: From the resolved ScheduleDay, generate [BroadcastPlaylogEvent](PlaylogEvent.md) records for actual playout execution
+5. **Generate PlaylogEvents**: From the resolved ScheduleDay, generate [PlaylogEvent](PlaylogEvent.md) records for actual playout execution
 6. **Validate Zones, Patterns, and Programs**: Ensure all Zones, Patterns, and Programs are valid and consistent

+**Viewer Join Behavior:** When a viewer joins a channel, playout starts from the beginning of the current grid block.
+This ensures consistent viewing experiences regardless of join time.
+See [ChannelManager](../runtime/ChannelManager.md) for runtime behavior details.

 ## Zones and Patterns

 Zones and Patterns are the core contents of a SchedulePlan.
 A plan defines one or more Zones, and each Zone references a Pattern that repeats to fill the Zone's time window.

 For detailed documentation on Zones and Patterns, see:

 - **[Zone](Zone.md)** - Named time windows within the programming day that declare when content should play
 - **[Pattern](Pattern.md)** - Ordered lists of Program references that define content sequences